3 Things Insurance Companies Don’t Want You To Know

 Insurance companies will take information about your personal life into account when offering you a quote.
 If you smoke, your premiums will go up for your home, health, and auto insurance policies.
 Your occupation can, and does, affect the amount of money you’ll pay for your car insurance premiums.
 Higher stress positions, such as doctors, lawyers, and real estate brokers, may pay more for the same policy than someone with a lower stress job, like teachers, who have statistically better driving records than individuals in other professions.

 Insurance companies will even take your gender, age, and marital status into account.
-Married people are likely to pay a significant lower amount for premiums than single people of the same age and gender.
+Married people are likely to pay a significantly lower amount for premiums than single people of the same age and gender.
 Teenagers will pay the highest rates, because teenagers statistically file the most claims and get into the largest number of accidents.

 3. Insurance companies are for-profit businesses